gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

         }
     }

-    // Note that it is possible to mix asynchronous and synchronous execution models;
+    // Note that it's possible to mix asynchronous and synchronous execution models;
     // they happily coexist in terms of concurrency.
     // In this example, that useful property is used for a gradual code migration.